 - May direct and/or supervise staff.
 Supervisor for 5-10 staff; works closely with the Director to address staffing needs.

-- Prefer Master's degree in related filed.
+- Prefer Master's degree in related field.

 - Demonstrated project management experience.

 - Supervisory experience and ability to effectively lead project teams

 - Experience providing technical training in group and individualized sessions.

 - Intermediate skill in the use of Microsoft Office applications, including, Word, Excel, PowerPoint, Access, Publisher.

 - Demonstrated skill/knowledge in the use of Adobe Creative Suite applications, including, InDesign, Photoshop, Illustrator.